jakegough-jaytwo/jaytwo.TimeZones/README.md

 People smarter than me have already thought through all this:

-- Tzdb defines names and timekeeping rules for every time zone.
+- [Tzdb](http://www.iana.org/time-zones) is the de facto time zone standard.
-- NodaTime does all the heavy lifting translating between time zones and accounting for daylight saving, etc.
+- [NodaTime](https://www.nuget.org/packages/NodaTime) uses tzdb data and does all the heavy lifting translating between time zones and accounting for complex rules like daylight saving, etc.
-- Google provides a nice interface in Google Calendar for selecting a time zone by country.
+- [Google Calendar](https://www.google.com/calendar) provides a nice interface for selecting a time zone by country.
-- Unicode's CLDR project maintains a list of immutable keys for each time zone in the tzdb.
+- [Unicode's CLDR project](http://cldr.unicode.org/) maintains a list of immutable keys for each time zone in the tzdb.
+- [GeoNames](http://www.geonames.org/) provides tables to map country names to ISO codes.

-Enter `TimeZoneRepository`.
+Enter `TimeZoneRepository`

+### Usage

 The `TimeZoneRepository.Default` instance contains a list of time zones and countries that is coded into the assembly.
 In the Visual Studio solution, the `CodeGen` project handles that process.